rvflorian/byte-serving-php/README.md

 ## Acknowledgements

-I thank to Mathieu Roche and Gaetano Giunta for detecting some bugs in previous versions of the script.
+I thank to

 ## History

 This byte serving code was first released online on July 23, 2004 and was last updated May 25, 2005, prior to being migrated to GitHub.

+Initial code was written by [Răzvan Valentin Florian](https://florian.io/).
+Mathieu Roche and Gaetano Giunta contributed to detecting some bugs in previous versions of the script.
+[Danny Niu](https://github.com/dannyniu) is currently maintaining the code and contributing improvements.